What’s a differential commission?

 Differential commissions focus earnings based on a specific distributor behavior.
-Where level commissions are designed to stabilize earnings and spread the wealth, differential commissions are designed to maximize commissions to those who are performing the activity the company chooses to reward.
+A level commission stabilizes earnings and spreads the wealth.
+A differential commissions maximizes commissions to those who are performing the activity the company chooses to reward.

 How differential commissions work

-In a differential commission, each rank qualifies for a different percentage of the commissionable volume and then receives that percentage minus the percentage that has already been taken by qualifying distributors below them in the tree.
+In a differential commission, each rank qualifies for a different percentage of the commissionable volume.
+The distributor receives that percentage minus the percentage taken by qualifying distributors below them in the tree.
 So, if you qualify for 10% of the total differential commission, you’ll get 10% if no one beneath you qualifies at all, 5% if someone below you qualifies for 5%, and 0% if someone below you qualifies for 10% or more.

 In the chart above we can see an example of ranks and what they qualify for in a differential.
 In this example we can see that a rank 4 distributor gets 5% if the commission comes to them by way of a rank 3 distributor.